The best part of our weekend was a picnic and enjoying the summer-like weather in Charlotte! And sharing a treadmill workout.

 I packed a bunch of healthy snacks for lunch and we headed to Davidson for a nice little Sunday afternoon picnic!
 We used this awesome cooler bag (a very functional wedding gift!) that I’ve been dying to use for a picnic with copious amounts of snacks!

-I packed some kale chickpea salads (this recipe) with added raspberries, tomatoes, and goat cheese, with tuna salad pitas, apples, carrots, tortilla chips and hummus, and chocolate chip bars for dessert.
+I packed some kale chickpea salads (this kale salad recipe) with added raspberries, tomatoes, and goat cheese, with tuna salad pitas, apples, carrots, tortilla chips and hummus, and chocolate chip bars for dessert.

 Ed loved it.
 Hello Davidson Library in the background.